statiagov/gesmew/guides/content/developer/customization/checkout.md

 ### Confirmation

-This is the final opportunity for the customer to review their order before submitting it to be processed.
+This is the final opportunity for the customer to review their inspection before submitting it to be processed.
 Users have the opportunity to return to any step in the process using either the back button or by clicking on the appropriate step in the "progress breadcrumb."

-This step is disabled by default (except for payment methods that support payment profiles), but can be enabled by overriding the `confirmation_required?` method in `Gesmew::Order`.
+This step is disabled by default (except for payment methods that support payment profiles), but can be enabled by overriding the `confirmation_required?` method in `Gesmew::Inspection`.

 ## Checkout Architecture